 When your pooch makes a liquid deposit on the carpet, you have to act fast.
 Pet urine - whether from a dog or a cat - can damage fibres and even change the colour of carpet.

 Permanent damage may take days to develop, but it can also happen in minutes, so any delay is risky.
 Don't make a time-wasting trip to the store for special cleaners.
 Instead, use products that are immediately available in your kitchen.
+For more tips on common dog behavior problems and how to solve them, click on this link.

 Blot the spot